arangodb/spring-boot-starter/docs/Drivers/SpringBootStarter/GettingStarted/README.md

 | 2.2.x.RELEASE                | 2.2.x.RELEASE |
 | 2.1.x.RELEASE                | 2.1.x.RELEASE |

-Note that the adopted versioning scheme does not honour the semantic versioning rules, indeed minor version releases could introduce new features or breaking changes.
+Note that the adopted versioning scheme does not honour the semantic versioning rules, indeed minor or patch releases could introduce new features or breaking changes.
 Please refer to [releases](https://github.com/arangodb/spring-boot-starter/releases) for details.